-Option Action Name This field displays the element's name which, for a new element, defaults to either: <element type=""><number already="" elements="" in="" of="" package="" the="" this="" type=""> (for example, Class3) or</number></element> A name conforming to the auto-naming/numbering convention you have defined If necessary, overtype the default name with a different name.
+Option Action Name This field displays the element's name which, for a new element, defaults to either: <element type=""><number elements="" of="" of<br="">this type already in the Package> (for example, Class3) or</number></element> A name conforming to the auto-naming/numbering convention you have defined If necessary, overtype the default name with a different name.
 Notes Type in or edit any notes text associated with the element, applying any notes facilities required such as hyperlinks or Glossary terms.
 You can format the notes text using the Notes toolbar at the top of the field.
 Stereotype (Optional) Type the name of a stereotype for the element, or click on the button to the right of the field and use the 'Stereotypes for <object name="">' dialog to select one.</object> Alias (Optional, for elements other than an Object element) Type in an alias or alternative display name for the element.
+Status Click on the drop-down arrow and select the appropriate element management status (such as Approved or Proposed).
 Type For a Requirement element, defines the requirement type.
 You can change the type by clicking on the drop-down arrow and selecting a new type from the list.
-Role (O.C.
-1.C.
-Ol.
-(1. O.T. ) 4.
-1. 1.
-4. 1.
-(1. (1.
-(1. (1.
-(1. (1.
-(1. (1.
-(1. (Optional, for an Object element) Type in the role played by the object represented by the element.
+Role (Optional, for an Object element) Type in the role played by the object represented by the element.
 Keywords (Optional) Type in any significant terms that the element might be associated with and that might be filtered on to identify the element in Use Case Metrics and Searches.
 Author This field defaults to the user ID of the person who created the element.
 If necessary, you can type in a different user ID, or click on the drop-down arrow and select one.
 Complexity Click on the drop-down arrow and select the appropriate development complexity (used for project estimation).
-You normally select from three levels: Easy Medium Difficult You can change your user defaults to add 'Extreme' and 'Unknown' to this list of options.
-Difficulty An estimate of the difficulty in meeting the Requirement, Feature, Change or Issue defined by the element; select from: Low Medium High Priority The relative importance of meeting this Requirement, Change, Issue or Feature compared to other elements of the same type; select from: Low Medium High Language Defaults to the programming language defined for the model (in the 'Default Language for Code Generation' field on the 'Source Code Engineering' page of the 'Preferences' dialog).
+You normally select from three levels: • Easy • Medium • Difficult You can change your user defaults to add 'Extreme' and 'Unknown' to this list of options.
+Difficulty An estimate of the difficulty in meeting the Requirement, Feature, Change or Issue defined by the element; select from:

+LowMediumHigh Priority The relative importance of meeting this Requirement, Change, Issue or Feature compared to other elements of the same type; select from: Low Medium High Language Defaults to the programming language defined for the model (in the 'Default Language for Code Generation' field on the 'Source Code Engineering' page of the 'Preferences' dialog).
 If this element is required to have a different language, click on the drop-down arrow and select it.
 If the element is not language-specific, select ' <none>'.</none> Version Defaults to the value defined in the 'Object Display' options, for the version of the current element.
 If necessary, type over the field with a different version number or code.

 Phase Defaults to the value defined in the 'Object Display' options, for the phase this element is to be implemented in (for example: 1, 1.1, 2.0,).
 If necessary, type over the field with a different phase number or code.
 Package Identifies the parent Package of the selected element.
 Created Displays the date and time the element was created.
 Modified Displays the date and time the element was most recently modified.